onyourmarks-agency/oym-webpack-boilerplate/README.md

 1: Add all of the files to your project.

-2: Change the `web` folder name to the correct name.
+2: Change the `public` folder name to the correct name.

 3: Open your terminal and go to your project: